 What Laser Eye Surgery does, however, is take this vision correction one step further.
 Rather than adjust your vision according to generalised categories, it examines them in incredibly fine detail and treats it on the basis that it is unique.

 Rather than applying an external lens on top of your own, it then uses a laser on the surface of the eye to change its shape and alter the curvature which causes the irregular bending.

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

-Altering the eye with Laser Eye Surgey is much like changing the lens on a camera
+Altering the eye with Laser Eye Surgery is like changing the lens on a camera

-In the short video below, Mr Glenn Carp explains how Laser Eye Surgery works by changing the shape of the surface of the eye to alter the refractive error.
+In the short video below, expert laser eye surgeon Mr Glenn Carp explains how Laser Eye Surgery works by changing the shape of the surface of the eye to alter the refractive error.

 Laser Eye Surgery is the world’s most common planned surgical procedure.
-The most popular method of which is LASIK, a procedure carried out on more than 90% of Laser Eye Surgery patients.
+The most popular method of which is LASIK, a procedure carried out on more than 90 percent of Laser Eye Surgery patients.

-If you’d like to book a consultation at London Vision Clinic, or find out more about the procedure, leave us a comment or give us a call us on 020 7224 1005.
+If you’d like to find out more about the procedure or book a consultation at London Vision Clinic, leave us a comment or give us a call us on 020 7224 1005.